Skip to main content

 cd ~/Downloads/ike-gpu-monitor

-2. Download the pre-configured values.yaml for the kube-prometheus-stack:
+2. Download the pre-configured prom-values.yaml file for kube-prometheus-stack.

 curl -O https://raw.githubusercontent.com/kakaoenterprise/kc-handson-config/k8s-gpu-monitor/prom-values.yaml

-3. Install the kube-prometheus-stack with the downloaded values.yaml:
+3. Install the kube-prometheus-stack using the downloaded prom-values.yaml file.

 helm repo add prometheus-community \